poult-lab/daily-word/english_words_ learning.md

 [noun] This is a far weaker formulation than is in the draft resolution which is being proposed.

 "A **formulation** is the way in which you express your thoughts and ideas."

+04.standardization  [ˌstændədaɪ'zeɪʃ(ə)n]

+[noun] There is a drive both to standardise components and to reduce the number of models on offer...

+"To **standardize** things means to change them so that they all have the same features."